course-details-portlet

 Lectures, project seminars, project work, presentations, supervision, self-study.
 The students work in project groups with a self-chosen problem, design and carry out a study, and write a project report together.
 Project presentation during and at the end of the project period, with feedback from the other groups.

-In order to sit the exam, 80 % attendance (lectures and project seminars) and approved project presentations is required.
+In order to sit the exam, 80 % attendance (lectures and project seminars), up to three approved group presentations and up to three approved individual assignments are required.
 The obligatory activity can only be approved the semester the course is taught, but is valid for this and the subsequent semester.

 Compulsory assignments